wellton/theWebMind/README.md

-TheWebMind
+wMind
 ===============================================
+Nota: este projeto é um fork do theWebMind de Felipe Moura.

-This is the source code for theWebMind project.
+This is the source code for wMind project.

 Requirements:
 ---------